 Which Health Career?

 Deciding to be a doctor, nurse, or any other health professional is a difficult decision.
-It is important to think not only about the professional side of things, but also about the personal commitments, one’s values, commitments, expectations, ideals, and the lifestyle one wishes to lead.
-Shadowing professional and looking at graduate school offerings are a good way to begin to decide.
+It is important to think not only about the professional side of things, but also about the personal commitments, one's values, expectations, ideals, and the lifestyle one wishes to lead.
+Shadowing professionals and looking at graduate school offerings are a good way to begin to decide.

 - Shadowing professionals: Shadowing is the best way to get the experience of working in a health profession, and provides the opportunity to ask questions of the professional and observe how the professional balances time, accommodates for the unexpected, and who they work with on a day-to-day basis.
-The Beloit community (both the college and city) has many different options to choose from for shadowing health professionals, and the members of HPAC and Career Services can help you make contact.
+The Beloit community (both the college and city) has many different options to choose from for shadowing health professionals, and the members of HPAC and Career Services can help you make contacts.

 - Be Prepared and Ask Questions: During a shadowing experience it is important to ask questions and come prepared.
 Here are a few things to think about when shadowing a professional:

 - What can I learn about the day-to-day living and working situation of this professional?

 - How much patient contact does this professional have?

 - What kind of relationships does he/she have with patients?